Andrew Cooper, Editor-in-chief

 Peking University, China

-Ning Jiao received his bachelor’s degree in chemistry from Shandong University in 1999.
-He obtained his Ph.D. degree (2004) with Prof. Shengming Ma at Shanghai Institute of Organic Chemistry (SIOC).
-He then spent 2004-2006 as an Alexander von Humboldt Postdoctoral Fellow with Prof. Manfred T. Reetz at Max Planck Institute für Kohlenforschung.
-In 2007, he joined the faculty at Peking University as an Associate Professor, and was promoted to Full Professor in 2010, and is currently the Yangtze-river scholars distinguished Professor at Peking University.
+I received my bachelor’s degree in chemistry from Shandong University in 1999.
+I obtained my Ph.D. degree (2004) with Prof. Shengming Ma at Shanghai Institute of Organic Chemistry (SIOC).
+I then spent 2004-2006 as an Alexander von Humboldt Postdoctoral Fellow with Prof. Manfred T. Reetz at Max Planck Institute für Kohlenforschung.
+In 2007, I joined the faculty at Peking University as an Associate Professor, I was promoted to Full Professor in 2010, and I am currently the Yangtze-river scholars distinguished Professor at Peking University.

-His current research efforts are focused on: 1) New methodologies development in Atom-Incorporation Reactions mainly on oxygenation, nitrogenation, and halogenation reactions; 2) The first-row transition metal catalysis and the inert chemical bonds functionalization; 3) Bioactive compounds synthesis and drug discovery.
-He is a Fellow of the Royal Society of Chemistry, and will start his position of Associate Editor for Chemical Science in January 2021.
+My current research efforts are focused on: 1) New methodologies development in Atom-Incorporation Reactions mainly on oxygenation, nitrogenation, and halogenation reactions; 2) The first-row transition metal catalysis and the inert chemical bonds functionalization; 3) Bioactive compounds synthesis and drug discovery.
+I am a Fellow of the Royal Society of Chemistry and started my position as an Associate Editor for Chemical Science in January 2021.

 Maja Köhn, Associate editor